 In some cases, installing a properly sized air conditioning system with a variable-speed air handler is necessary to reduce humidity levels.
 Portable or whole-house dehumidifiers are also viable options.

-For more useful tips on how to reduce humidity, contact the experts at Stack Heating and Cooling.
+For more useful tips on how to reduce humidity, contact the experts at Stack Heating, Cooling, Plumbing and Electric.
 We handle the home comfort needs of residents throughout the greater Cleveland area.